pingcap/tispark/docs/insert_sql_userguide.md

     spark.sql("select * from tpch_test.target_table_orders").show
    ```

-## TiDB Options
+## Configurations

-The following table shows the TiDB-specific options, which can be passed in through `SparkConf` or `spark.conf.set`.
+The following table shows the insert configurations, which can be passed in through `SparkConf` or `spark.conf.set`.
 But you should not set `tidb.password` in `SparkConf` and only use `spark.conf.set` to set it.

+`tidb.addr`, `tidb.port`, `tidb.user` and `tidb.password` are only needed when enableUpdateTableStatistics is true.

 | Key                         | Required | Default         | Description                                                                                                                   |
 |-----------------------------|----------|-----------------|-------------------------------------------------------------------------------------------------------------------------------|